 Is Lily's Milk Chocolate Peanut Butter Cups Keto?

-Lily's Milk Chocolate Peanut Butter Cups is not keto-friendly because it is a high-carb processed food that contains unhealthy ingredients like dextrin, sunflower oil, and palm oil.
+Lily's Milk Chocolate Peanut Butter Cups is not keto-friendly because it is a high-carb processed food that contains unhealthy ingredients.

 Too Much Carbs!

-Lily's Milk Chocolate Peanut Butter Cups should be avoided on keto because it is very high in net carbs (11.11g of net carbs per 100g serving).
+Lily's Milk Chocolate Peanut Butter Cups should be avoided on keto because it is very high in net carbs (11.43g of net carbs per 100g serving).

 It is important to limit your net carb consumption to 20g - 30g per day to stay in ketosis.
 You can calculate your ideal daily net carb allowance by using this keto macros calculator.